symbol/symbol-docs/source/getting-started/first-application.rst

 * There is a need to keep track of an immutable set of events.

 |codename| is a **flexible blockchain** technology.
-Instead of uploading all the application logic into the blockchain, you can use its tested features through **API calls** for transfer and storage of value, authorization, traceability, and identification.
+Instead of uploading all the application logic into the blockchain, you can use its tested features through **API calls** to transfer and store value, authorization, traceability, and identification.

 The rest of the code will remain **off-chain**.
 This reduces the inherent immutability risk, as you could change the process when necessary.